cockroachdb/docs/cockroachcloud/cluster-management.md

     For each node, the page displays the node's `Name` and `Status`, nested under its region.

-- The status of security features required for [PCI compliance](#configure-pci-compliant-features-dedicated-advanced).
+- The status of security features required for [PCI readiness](#configure-pci-ready-features-dedicated-advanced).

 From the **Overview** page, you can connect to your cluster.
 For more information, see [Connect to Your {{ site.data.products.dedicated }} Cluster](connect-to-your-cluster.html).